Adldap2/Adldap2/README.md

     $adldap->user()->find($includeDescription = false, $searchArray = array(), $sorted = true))

 This allows you to search for multiple parameters when looking for a user.
 [Thanks To](https://github.com/adldap/adLDAP/pull/17)

+All namespaces and files have been cased correctly to adhere to PSR-4 standards.
+For example:

+Namespace: `namespace adLDAP\adLDAP` has changed to `namespace Adldap\Adldap`

+File: `require('adLDAP/adLDAP.php')`has changed to `require('Adldap/Adldap.php')`